 #16.
 You Aare Solely Concerned With Yourself

-Narcissists are self-centred and show no remorse when they harm others, making them difficult to be around.
-“You’re only aware of what your partner does to you, not of what you do to them. is a difficult behaviour to overcome, but it is possible if you recognise that you have treated others badly and are self-serving in your relationships.
-Recognizing that you have a problem and working to solve it is the first step toward changing your behaviour.
-Here are some telltale signs that you’re a narcissist.
-Knowing this will assist you in recognising the warning signs of a toxic relationship.
+Narcissists are self-centered and show no remorse when they harm others, making them difficult to be around.
+“You’re only aware of what your partner does to you, not of what you do to them.” is a difficult behavior to overcome, but it is possible if you recognize that you have treated others badly and are self-serving in your relationships.
+Recognizing that you have a problem and working to solve it is the first step toward changing your behavior.
+Here are some telltale signs that you’re a narcissist: Knowing this will assist you in recognizing the warning signs of a toxic relationship.